ggeorgovassilis/spring-rest-invoker/README.md

 Yes, since 0.0.6-SNAPSHOT.
 See the introduction.

+#### How do I log the entire HTTP communication with the remote service?

+You need to provide your own RestTemplate, have a look at this http://stackoverflow.com/a/22620168/3194801

 #### Where can I find more examples?

 Have a look at mapping declarations for the unit test: https://github.com/ggeorgovassilis/spring-rest-invoker/tree/master/spring-rest-invoker/src/test/java/com/github/ggeorgovassilis/springjsonmapper/services